collective live+work spaces

 Heating and cooling

-The house will predominantly be entirely electric, however attempts will be made to reduce resource use and consumption by virtue of our collectivity.
+The house will predominantly be entirely electric, however attempts will be made to reduce resource use and consumption.
 Water tanks will be activated based on occupancy.
 The roof is ideal for solar so if there's unused budget it could be invested in panels.

 During winter, convection heaters will provide a base ambient temperature, whilst radiant infrared panels will be used with presence sensors to boost this.
 Bedrooms would only have convection.

 During summer the south-west 1st and 2nd floor may need to use roller blinds to block the sun, whilst ground floor has smaller windows and will benefit from a pergola and extension to protect it from undue direct exposure.
-Every room will have ceiling fans but There will be no A/Cs but it is possible some A/C may be desireable for the library.
+Every room will have ceiling fans.
+There will be no A/Cs but it is possible some may be desireable for the library.

 Windows

-All windows should be replaced, a not insignificant expense, but 8 will be blocked to provide ensuites, though some of these will have a porthole window.
+All windows should be replaced, a not insignificant expense, but some will be blocked to provide ensuites, though some of these could have a porthole window.
 Those on the south-west will have roller blinds on the 1st and 2nd floors.
 All, including common spaces, will have integrated insect nets.
+The ground floor has a lower height, and smaller windows, which is unfortunate being the main common spaces, however whilst only nominal work the cost of full height windows is not likely worthwhile plus would have to also be done in the extension; each space will already gain glass doors.

 Security